International Students Immigration Blog

 The H-1B visa is designed for specialty occupations that require a bachelor's degree or higher in the specific field of employment.
 Ensure that your educational qualifications and job offer meet these criteria.

-• If passport expires between these stages, submit both the original and new passport's personal information pages with the H1B application.
+• If the passport expires between these stages, submit both the original and new passport's personal information pages with the H1B application.

 • Beneficiaries with multiple unaffiliated employers must use the same passport information for each registration.